 This expanded deep dive gives you a wider lens.

 Here, you’ll find 14 web design agencies in California, covering different specializations, pricing tiers, and technical strengths.
 Some focus on branding-led design.
-Others emphasiz development-heavy builds.
+Others emphasize development-heavy builds.
 Some prioritize ecommerce.
 Others specialize in SaaS platforms, enterprise systems, or conversion optimization.

 Instead of ranking each one again, this section allows you to explore the broader field and identify potential fits based on specialization, scale, and positioning.